CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 Current application and validation/test revision: `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e`
 (`develop`).
 S20 passed its focused local API and service checks on this revision; see the [S20 summary](../QA/validation_campaign/s20/summary-20260923.md).
-The pushed ledger/evidence revision is `16794b40948badfb1af4e4705048d1e6a56e5376`;
+The latest pushed ledger/evidence revision is `5cbe2a7c86ec828ff8d9cecd35a55b94f9e9d0e3`; hosted CI run `35860925179` failed the client unit stage on this docs-only descendant of S20 source/test revision `37a4b78e6ca939f8a2b6cb9e29c8fa7d46a3d41e`.
+The same-SHA failed-job rerun reproduced two desktop-dialog assertions.
+The other configured stages passed.
-hosted CI run `35859367232` passed all gates on that revision.
-The initial CI attempt failed two client desktop-dialog assertions, then the failed-job rerun passed on the same SHA.
+An earlier docs-only descendant, `16794b4`, passed run `35859367232` after a same-SHA rerun.
+S00 and S03 remain partial pending resolution of the repeatable client unit gate failure.
 S02, S13, S14, and S15 were also revalidated on 2026-09-23; their dated summaries and the validation campaign ledger retain their exact evidence scope.